 What about travelling with pets?

-In the case of no deal, the UK would become a third country in the EU Pet Travel Scheme.
-This means that pets would still be able to travel, but the documents and health checks you need will change.
+After Brexit, the UK would become a third country in the EU Pet Travel Scheme.
+This means that pets would still be able to travel, but the documents and health checks required will change.

 If you want your pet to come with you, you should contact your vet at least 4 months before your trip starts.